-The unique developmental curriculum of Intergenerational School helps meet the individual learning needs of all children whether they learn differently than most others, have a disabilityor not, or are accelerated or 'gifted.'
-In this approach the educational environment supports multiple learning styles and students are not relegated to an arbitrary age- and time-based lock-step system.
+The unique developmental curriculum of Intergenerational Schools helps meet the individual learning needs of all children whether they learn differently than most others, have a disability or not, or are accelerated or gifted.
+In this approach the educational environment supports multiple learning styles and students are not relegated to an arbitrary age or time-based lock-step system.
 Learning allows for human variations as opposed to taking the form of an industrialized factory where all children are expected to master things at the same rate.
-The goal is for each child to receive instruction exactly where they are in their learning and move ahead at their own pace, thus eliminating the need for many of the labels that are traditionallyused, and often overused, in schools.
+The goal is for each child to receive instruction exactly where they are in their learning and move ahead at their own pace, thus eliminating the need for many of the labels that are traditionally used, and often overused, in schools.

 Identifying and labeling a student as having a disability is a last step in our intervention and monitoring process, unless a parent/guardian has requested an evaluation of their student.
-Intergenerational Schools uses a tiered approach to intervention.
+Intergenerational Schools use a tiered approach to intervention.
 Tier 1 and Tier 2 interventions are utilized in the classrooms based on formative assessment and close monitoring of student progress.
 The model understands that, just as children do not learn to walk or talk at the same time, learning is also an individual process.
 Classroom instruction utilizes a workshop environment so that each child is working within his/her Zone of Proximal Development as much as possible.
 Highly differentiated instruction is the norm.
 When a child is not progressing, that student receives more intensive classroom-based instruction, and more time during the school day to learn the needed skills.
-Tier 3 interventions may include additional one-to-one or small group work through the Title I program, delivered as push-in and/or pull- out intervention.
+Tier 3 interventions may include addition alone to-one or small group work through the Title I program, delivered as push-in and/or pull- out intervention.

 If Tier 1-3 interventions have been exhausted and the student is still not making adequate progress, the formal evaluation process outlined by ODE and IDEA is implemented.
 Thus, we start with increasingly intensive interventions and close monitoring prior to considering a special education evaluation.
-Intergenerational Schools follows IDEA and adopts all procedures and practices (FAPE, confidentiality, procedural safeguards, evaluations, delivery of services, etc.) from the most current Ohio Operating Standards for Ohio Educational Agencies Serving Children with Disabilities.
-The Ohio Operating Standards identifies the state requirements andfederal Part B Individuals with Disabilities Education Improvement Act (IDEA) requirements that apply to the implementation of special education and related services to students with disabilities instruction is generally not changed much.
-Since the pedagogy is based on best practice teaching and individualization, this is still the best way to teach any child.
+Intergenerational Schools follow IDEA and adopt all procedures and practices (FAPE, confidentiality, procedural safeguards, evaluations, delivery of services, etc.) from the most current Ohio Operating Standards for Ohio Educational Agencies Serving Children with Disabilities.
+The Ohio Operating Standards identify the state requirements and federal Part B Individuals with Disabilities Education Improvement Act (IDEA) requirements that apply to the implementation of special education and related services to students with disabilities.

+More information is available through A Guide to Parent Rights in Special Education available on the ODE Website.
+The evaluation process rarely discovers any information about the student that the classroom teacher does not already know in greater detail from daily individualized instruction and assessment.
+Moreover, even with identification and development of an Individualized Education Program ("IEP"), the approach to Instruction is generally not changed much.
+Since pedagogy is based on best practice teaching and individualization, this is still the best way to teach any child.
 Generally additional services and working with the intervention specialist are specified in the IEP as well as classroom learning objectives.
 Contact the School Office for more information regarding intervention, evaluation, or special education.

-More information is available through A Guide to Parent Rights in Special Education available on the ODE Website.

-The evaluation process rarely discovers any information about the student that the classroom teacher does not already know in greater detail from daily individualized instruction and assessment.
-Moreover, even with identification and development of an Individualized Education Program ("IEP"), the approach to